Introducing...

 Looks

-A low-growing plant with softly hairy, oval leaves that have colourful, contrasting veins, usually white or pink.
+A low-growing, slowly spreading plant with softly hairy, oval leaves.
+Fittonias are prized for their boldly patterned leaves which have colourful, contrasting veins, usually red, white or pink.

 Likes

 Humid air is essential.
-Fittonias also need a bright position out of direct sunlight, and regular watering.
+Fittonias need a bright position out of direct sunlight, and grow best in moisture retentive, peat-free houseplant compost.
 Keep them above 17°C (63°F) and out of cold draughts.

 Dislikes

 Although fittonias enjoy humidity, they don’t like waterlogged compost.
-Also keep them out of direct sun, to ensure the leaves don’t scorch.
+Lack of water can cause leaves to droop or wilt, however they usually perk up quickly after thorough watering.
+Keep them out of direct sun, to ensure the leaves don’t scorch.

 Did you know?